ryanwng/Team-Krobotics-WRO-FE-2023/README.md

 **Step 4 - Counting Laps**

-As previously mentioned, the car counts the number of laps by the number of times the car goes into its turning phase.
-Once it counts that it has turned 12 times, it means that 12 laps have occurred.
-Then, the program will stop.
+As previously mentioned, the car counts the number of laps by the number of times the car detects lack of area in either left or right ROI.
+Once it counts that it has turned 12 times, it means that 3 laps have occurred.
+Then, the program will stop after 8 seconds to ensure it ends in the final area.

 ----